joomla/joomla-platform/docs/manual/en-US/chapters/packages/media.md

 ```

 *Example* : How to obtain a `JMediaCollectionCss` object for css files with a custom compressor and compress and combine a set of files.

+If no compressor object is passed via options and `COMPRESS` is set to `true` in options, a compressor with default options will be used.

 ```php